You know that moment when your golden comes bounding in from the backyard and you just know before you even look down?

 Instructions

-Set your tray flat against a baseboard wall — that back corner placement gives your dog a sense of privacy, which actually encourages them to use it faster.
-Slide the real grass insert directly into the black rimmed tray, pressing edges flush so there’s zero gap for accidents to escape underneath.
+Place your tray flat against the wall (back corner of room).
+It gives your dog a sense of privacy which will make them use it quicker.
+The real grass insert goes into the black rimmed tray.
+I press the edges down so that there is no gap for accidents to escape underneath.

-If you love keeping your dog’s space stylish and functional, these 11 creative dog areas to create in your home spaces are worth a look.
+If you love keeping your dog’s space stylish and functional, these 11 creative dog areas to create in your home spaces will get you excited.

 📸 Photo credit: Instagram @croutonpotato